percona/pmm-doc/docs/how-to/configure.md

 You can configure metrics resolutions both globally and on a per-service basis.
 While the global setting in the **Settings** tab applies to all services,  PMM 2.42 and later also enables you to customize resolution for individual services.
 You can do this by adjusting the `metrics_resolutions` setting for each exporter using the "[Change Agent Attributes](https://percona-pmm.readme.io/reference/changeagent)" API (see below for an example).

 Customizing resolution settings for individual services allows you to fine-tune your PMM setup, balancing data granularity with resource consumption.
-This feature enables you to:```

-This enables you to:
+This feature enables you to:

 - Allocate resources efficiently by focusing on high-resolution data for key services
 - Reduce storage requirements by lowering resolution for less important components
-- Align your monitoring setup with the specific needs of your environment To change resolution settings:
+- Align your monitoring setup with the specific needs of your environment

-- The `ChangePostgresExporter` API will need to be used in this case.
-  - You can use the equivalent `ChangeMySQLdExporter` or `ChangeMongoDBExporter` for MySQL or MongoDB respectively.
-- Identify the `agent_id` of the **exporter** Agent Type corresponding to the service you'd like to change.
-  - This can be found from the [Inventory](../details/dashboards/dashboard-inventory.md) by clicking on the "Monitoring" column of the service you'd like to change.
-- Set `"mr": "15s"` inside `metrics_resolutions`.
-  - You can use `hr` or `lh` to change high or low resolution respectively.
+To change resolution settings:

+1. Identify the appropriate API endpoint:

+     - For PostgreSQL: `ChangePostgresExporter`
+     - For MySQL: `ChangeMySQLdExporter`
+     - For MongoDB: `ChangeMongoDBExporter`

+2. Locate the `agent_id` of the exporter you want to modify.
+You can find this in the [Inventory dashboard](../details/dashboards/dashboard-inventory.md) under the **Monitoring** column for the target service.

+4. Set the desired resolution using `hr` (high), `mr` (medium), or `lr` (low) in the `metrics_resolutions` field.

-**Example**:  Setting 15s medium resolution for a PostgreSQL server:```
+**Example**:  Setting 15s medium resolution for a PostgreSQL server:

 ```
 > curl -X 'POST' \